 Sluggish Fish Movement

-Oxygen is the fuel to run for all living animals.
+Oxygen is the fuel to run all living animals.
 Low oxygen levels will slow down fish’s natural movement.
 They will move less vigorously, and there will be no playful nature.
 Although fishes don’t move continuously, sometimes they take rest or even sleep.
 Still, when you see it often, that may be a symbol of low oxygen.

 Lack of Appetite